brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 train_batch_size = train_micro_batch_size_per_gpu * num_gpus * num_nodes * gradient_accumulation_steps
 ```

-Therefore, **Gradient accumulation** can be enable by simply setting `train_micro_batch_size_per_gpu`.
+Therefore, **Gradient accumulation** can be enabled by simply setting `train_micro_batch_size_per_gpu`.
 **ZeRO Fully-Sharded Data Parallelism** can be activated by specifying the relevant stage in the config file.
-If omitted, or when passing the stage 0, DeepSpeed is disabled and the execution follows a regular distributed data paralllel workflow:
+If omitted, or when passing the stage 0, DeepSpeed is disabled and the execution follows a regular distributed data parallel workflow:

 ```json
 {